farid809/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with the current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+  This approach is not resilient enought to handle the following conditions:
+   - Shadows, Weather and Light condition
+   - Curved lanes
+   - Street imperfections (faded lanes)..

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements

 A possible improvement would be to ...

-Another potential improvement could be to ...
+   - Use different color selection to handle different lighting conditions.
+   - Support other street markings.
+   - Adaptive estimation of street lane based on historical data to compensate for  street imperfection (possibley using Kalman Filter - LQE)